Updated March 13, 2026 · By Jake Embers

 3. Fire up your smoker (30 minutes before cooking)

-Set your smoker to 225°F. I always use apple or hickory wood for pork shoulders, though cherry works beautifully too if you want a slightly sweeter smoke flavor.
-Check out our guide on choosing the right wood for more options.
-Let the smoker come to temperature and stabilize before adding the meat.
+Set your smoker to 225°F. I always use apple or hickory for pork shoulders.
+Cherry works beautifully too if you want slightly sweeter smoke.
+Our wood pairing guide has more options if you're feeling adventurous.

 4. Get the pork on the smoker (6-8 hours)